lllz/CoProjects/AstroPi.md

 Even though the competition is closed, there are all sorts of ways you can get involved with Astro Pi!

 They have a range of new Astro Pi educational resources available.
-Tim Peake will be on board the ISS until May 2016, there will be opportunities to examine the results of the winning competition experiments, and there will also be a data analysis activity where you can obtain a CSV file full of time-stamped sensor readings direct from Tim.
+Tim Peake will be on board the ISS until May 2016, there will be opportunities to examine the results of the winning competition experiments, and there will also be a data analysis activity where you can obtain a CSV file full of time-stamped sensor readings directly from Tim.

 **[Get Involved](https://astro-pi.org/get-involved/)**